 How Can We Use The Iceberg Model to Our Advantage?

-OK, once we know what the iceberg model of systems thinking is.
-Quite naturally, we’ll ask ourselves this: “How can I use this method to approach a problem.
+OK, since we know what the iceberg model of systems thinking is.
+Quite naturally, we’ll ask ourselves this: “How can I use this method to approach a problem?
 And, most importantly, apply a permanent fix?”

 Transform the Mental Models

 The first step is to, as mentioned above, understand why we do what we do.
 If we are overeating, this might be a habit we picked when we were young.
 For example, we had a difficult childhood and unsupportive parents.